 Taking Magnesium for relaxation can help support the unwinding process by helping regulate a neurotransmitter known as Gamma-Aminobutyric acid (GABA for short).
 This amino acid helps slow down your brain for the night ahead, calming communications between your mind and your nervous system to help you relax and eventually fall asleep.

-Magnesium Citrate is often used to promote relaxation.
-While more studies need to be done to confirm whether it directly targets relaxation, because it supports your overall Magnesium levels and is bioavailable, this form of mag can be considered sleep supportive.
+Magnesium Citrate is often used to promote both mind and muscle relaxation.
+While more studies need to be done to confirm whether taking Magnesium directly targets relaxation, because it supports your overall levels and is bioavailable, this form of mag can be considered sleep supportive.

 Supporting your relaxation mechanisms can help naturally reset your circadian rhythm, or your body’s internal clock that signals you to start feeling tired when it’s dark in the evening and more awake when the sun comes up.
 When your circadian rhythms are correctly aligned with your sleep cycle, you can achieve more restorative sleep.